HomeAll Buyer GuidesBest AI Tools for Engineering and Technical Hiring (2026)

 • Complex scheduling that actually works

-Tenzo handles multi interviewer panels, time zones, reschedules, and calendar constraints without constant recruiter intervention.
+Tenzo AI handles multi-interviewer panels, time zones, reschedules, and calendar constraints without constant recruiter intervention.

 • Candidate rediscovery and pipeline reactivation